BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A

-In the {\it rest} of the 1D systems, we have a {\it single} (anti-)BRST invariant Lagrangian corresponding to the classical, continuous and infinitesimal {\it gauge} symmetry transformations.
-However, we observe that there is {\it always} an existence of a set of (anti-)BRST invariant coupled (but equivalent) Lagrangians for the cases where the classical, continuous and infinitesimal 1D and 2D diffeomorphism symmetry transformations are elevated to the level of {\it quantum} (anti-)BRST symmetry transformations.
+In the {\it rest} of the 1D systems, we have a {\it single} (anti-)BRST invariant Lagrangian corresponding to the classical, continuous and infinitesimal {\it gauge} symmetry transformations because of the fact that the CF-type restriction is {\it trivial} (for all such 1D systems).
+However, we observe that there is {\it always} existence of a set of (anti-)BRST invariant coupled (but equivalent) Lagrangians for the cases where the classical, continuous and infinitesimal 1D and 2D diffeomorphism symmetry transformations are elevated to the level of {\it quantum} (anti-)BRST symmetry transformations.
 We also find that the gauge-fixing and FP-ghost terms are found to be the {\it same} for {\it all} the 1D diffeomorphism invariant (non-)interacting models of the (non-)SUSY and (non-)relativistic particles when they are considered within the framework of BRST formalism.
-This happens due to the {\it universal} form of the CF-type restriction [i.e. $B + \bar B + i\,(\bar C\,\dot C - \dot{\bar C}\,C) = 0$] that exists for {\it all} the above 1D diffeomorphism (i.e. reparameterization) invariant systems of physical interest.
+This happens due to the {\it universal} form of the CF-type restriction [i.e. $B + \bar B + i\,(\bar C\,\dot C - \dot{\bar C}\,C) = 0$] that exists for {\it all} the above 1D diffeomorphism (i.e. reparameterization) invariant tractable systems of physical interest.